monkeyArms/nonogram/README.md

 ## About

-[Nonograms](https://en.wikipedia.org/wiki/Nonogram) (or Picross puzzles, or 20 other names) are a fun type of logic puzzle.
+[Nonograms](https://en.wikipedia.org/wiki/Nonogram) (or "Picross" puzzles, or several other names) are a fun type of visual logic puzzle.
+If you enjoy Sudoku, Kakuro, or other logic puzzles you might enjoy Nonograms.

-The original version of this library was written in the fall of 2016 when I discovered nonograms, found them very fun, and decided to throw together a web app for personal use to generate, play and solve the puzzles.
-I've since refactored it using ES6 classes, and eliminating all dependencies such as jQuery, Foundation, FontAwesome, etc.
+The original version of this library was written in the fall of 2016 as a hobby project.

+The library has been refactored to use ES6 classes, and eliminated all dependencies such as jQuery, Foundation, FontAwesome, etc.

 ## Features

 - Lightweight (less than 8 KB when gzipped)
 - No dependencies
-- Fast solving alogorithm that uses human techniques instead of brute force.
+- Fast solving alogorithm that uses logical techniques instead of brute force.
+- Can be used stand-alone to generate, parse or solve puzzles.
 - Simple, themable GUI (optional)

 ## Demo